chrisnoonan98675/site/xl-test/1.2.x/install-xl-test.markdown

 4. Execute one of the following commands to start the setup wizard:
       * On Unix: `server.sh`
       * On Windows: `server.bat`

-    Follow the instructions in the setup wizard to install XL Test.
 5. After XL Test has started, the message `Starting XL Test ... done.` appears.

 To access the XL Test user interface, open [http://localhost:6516](http://localhost:6516) in a browser.